utsav87589/Fraud-Detection/README.md

 -identified the data leak for the algorithms and further testings willbe done -initial predictions for the dataset with keeping both the columns is done alongside the ANN and other algos

+### day 8 update

+-predictions done by dropping both the feature
+- except for decision tree alogside the knn, no other model came even closer to the right learning